 Meals are usually taken with the family but there would also be some scope for you to do your own thing or to cook for us.
 We eat a varied and interesting diet which is rich in garden produce but also contains, meat, dairy, fish and some cheap treats.
 Whilst we aim to be flexible with dietary requirements, catering for vegans or vegetarians is difficult to weave into our regular meals and I feel a vegetarian workawayer would have a less inclusive and enjoyable experience.

 We are non-smokers and we have children.
 Understandably therefore, no smoking is permitted anywhere on our property (inside or out) and we do not tolerate any drug taking.
 Really, if you are a smoker I don't think we are the hosts for you.
+We rarely drink alcohol ourselves but we do not object to moderate consumption of alcohol which workawayers purchase for themselves.

 There is a good WiFi connection and we have a landline telephone which can be used by workawayers under certain conditions.
 We have UK Freesat TV in the main family living room and you would be welcome to watch our choices with us but we manage this content in relation to what we think is in our children’s best interests.
 We can also make a television unit and DVD player available for your own private use in your bedroom.